- Location: North Carolina

 Teenage drivers have higher accident and motor vehicle death rates than those of older and more experienced drivers.
 Driver education and safety training is an important part of staying safe while you learn to drive and gain confidence and better judgment.

-In North Carolina, the licensing process for drivers under age 18 is divided into three steps for the safety of everyone on the road: learner's permit (Level One), a provisional license (Level Two), and an unrestricted license (Level Three).
+In North Carolina, the licensing process for drivers under 18 years old is divided into three steps for the safety of everyone on the road: learner's permit (Level 1), a provisional license (Level 2), and an unrestricted license (Level 3).

-In North Carolina, you may begin a driver education course as early as age 14 and a half.
+In North Carolina, you may begin a driver education course as early as 14 1/2 years old.
 You must complete a DMV-approved driver training course, which is state funded.

 Driving schools contract with many high schools in the state to provide this instruction.
 If your high school does not offer driver education, you can do an Internet search for local driving schools to see if they offer the state-approved teen driving course.